 Book Review: Referral Engine by John Jantsch

-Join us at Entrepreneur magazine's Growth Conference, Dec.
-15 in Long Beach, Calif. for a day of fresh ideas, business mentoring and networking.
-Register here for exclusive pricing, available only for a limited time.My advice if you read Referral Engine: Teaching Your Business to Market Itself by John Jantsch is to understand going into it that you don't have to do everything he recommends.
+Join us for a free, live webinar and learn how to drive revenue with content marketing.
+Tune in 8/4 at 10:30 a.m.
+PT.
+Register Now »My advice if you read Referral Engine: Teaching Your Business to Market Itself by John Jantsch is to understand going into it that you don't have to do everything he recommends.
 This book is full of so many great ideas that you need to focus on the ones that you think would work best for you and test them out.
 The number of ideas and tips can be overwhelming, but this also means there is no way you will walk away from reading this book without a few new ones.

 The biggest lesson I took away was also his most general.
 Jantsch recommends that you make referrals a systematic part of your business procedures.
 That could mean checking in with clients regularly and asking them for referrals, training your sales people to ask during the sales cycle, or even printing something along the lines of "if you liked what we did for you, we'd appreciate your sending us a referral" on your invoices.

 What I really liked, however, was his explanation of how social media can be part of your referral system.
 In fact, a lot of the book focuses on what most people would consider social media marketing.
 But Jantsch's view is that it's all part of the "referral engine."
 In essence, participating in social media -- whether by LinkedIn, Twitter, Facebook, blogging, video or countless other examples he provides in the book - are ways to stay "top of mind" and engaged with clients who can be your main source of referrals.

 Participating in social media also makes it easier for people to make referrals on your behalf.
 My recommendation is that the one thing you MUST do to beef up your referrals via social media is to create a complete and up-to-date LinkedIn profile.